-How to Take Care of Your Mental Health and Calm Stress, From a Psychiatrist
+How to Improve Your Mental Health: 5 Tips From a Psychiatrist

-In the United States, almost half of adults (46.4 percent) will experience a mental illness during their lifetime, according to the National Alliance on Mental Illness.
-Among adults, one in five experienced mental illness in 2019, and those figures are pre-pandemic.
-That means more than 50 million Americans are suffering from more than the usual levels of stress, anxiety, and a sense of "overwhelmedness" and yet we rarely talk about it or seek the help we need.
+Mental health is integral to physical health since depression increases the risk for conditions like diabetes, heart disease, and stroke, according to the CDC.
+In the United States, almost half of all adults will experience a mental health condition during their lifetime, according to the National Alliance on Mental Illness, and 1 in 5 Americans will experience a mental illness in a given year.
+Since the pandemic, Americans experienced higher than usual levels of stress, anxiety, and a sense of "overwhelmedness" and yet we rarely talk about it – or seek the advice and help we need.

-"Simon Biles is courageous and exemplar, for standing up and saying, I need to hit pause," Dr. Boardman said.
-"Mental health is health, and if you don't take care of your mental health, you can't be healthy."
-When no less a human than Biles, and in the days before her, Naomi Osaka wrote an essay for Time Magazine that said: "It's Okay to Not Be Okay," suddenly the rest of us find ourselves nodding in agreement: Yep, I have struggles too.
+"Mental health is health, and if you don't take care of your mental health, you can't be healthy," says Dr. Boardman.
+It can affect anyone, any time, even professional athletes or so-called strong, confident seeming people, and no one's immune.
+"Last year when Olympian Simone Biles called attention to mental health, and before her, Naomi Osaka wrote an essay for Time Magazine that said: "It's Okay to Not Be Okay," suddenly the rest of us found ourselves nodding in agreement: Yep, I have struggles too.
 We all do.
-That's human.
+That's human."

-It's often not the big scary issues that bring us down, but the day-to-day issues that cause us the ongoing stress that begins to create a mental health problem over time, Boardman explains.
+It's often not the big scary issues that bring us down, explains Dr. Boardman, but the day-to-day issues that cause us the ongoing stress that begins to create a mental health problem.
 Like the pebble in our shoe, that begins to be unbearable.
-But you can feel pummeled by the pebbles, she says.
+But you can feel pummeled by the pebbles, Boardman says.
 "We can climb a mountain but it's the little things: the cat that needs to go to the vet, the fight with a child, the endless to-do list, that leaves us feeling drained, depleted, drowning, or spent."

-Here she gives us five actionable ways to find resilience, take care of ourselves, and create easy strategies that will leave us more in control, calmer, and less mentally fraught.
+Here Dr. Boardman gives us five actionable ways to take care of ourselves and create easy strategies that will leave us more in control, calmer, and able to muster our resilience and cope with things that once felt overwhelming.
 Dr. Samantha Boardman has your Positive Prescription for living life on your terms, and taking care of your mental health, starting today.

-Three ways to take better care of our mental health, starting today
+5 ways to take better care of our mental health

 If you are not in a mindset or economic situation to be able to slow down, then ask your friends and family for help and support, and then also be willing to listen to their advice.
 They love you and if they say: "You've taken on too much," let them help you lighten the load.